sa-mm/getting-started-solution-template/README.md

 **Important**

-You need to know that data_in will be provisioned only after de-comment the `vendor/c2c/transform` module, as well for perform downlink messages from *SyncAll()* function.
+You need to know that data_in will be provisioned only after de-comment the `vendor/c2c/transform` module, as well for data_out, and *ANY* of downlink message.

 ---